OptimalBPM/of/README.md

 ## API

-Currently, there is no real API documentation, however the code is pretty well commented.
+The general API is documented in the wiki [https://github.com/OptimalBPM/of/wiki/API]

 ## Installing

-Installation is currently a little bit cumbersome, will become scripted later.
-But this is how it is done on unix flavors.
-If it is on windows, do not use sudo and change the commands appropriately.

-System requirements:
+Installation is done using an installation program, optimalsetup.
+This is usefult, because it can download an instruction of what to install.
+So applications using the framework will only need to provide a JSON-file to make an installation.

+These are the system requirements:

-* mongodb
+* MongoDB
-* python3.4 or newer
+* Python3.4 or newer.
-* python3-pip if not provided by the python installation

 Install the prerequisites:

 ##Linuxes:

-These versions comes with 3.4 or newer:
+These versions comes with Python 3.4 or newer:
 * Debian Jessie (v8.0)
 * Ubuntu Trusty (v14.04)
 * OpenSuSE 13.2